stephanoulaa/final-project/notes.md

 ****SCHEDULE****

 9/19:
--present for raphael

-9/20:
--make final changes:
+-last changes:
-add "bitcoin for cash" to bitcoin atm statement background color
+try to connect to domain

                                     **FORMATTING**